thingwave/arrowhead-dev/Go/PKCS12/README.md

 ```

 ## Future work
-1. HTTP only (no certificates)
+1. HTTP only (no certificates).
-2. PKCS #12 certificates
+2. PKCS #12 certificates.
+3. JSON and Eclipse Arrowhead 4.4.0 data models.
-3. More integrated features to interact with the Service registry, Orchestation and Authorization systems
+4. More integrated features to interact with the Service registry, Orchestration, and Authorization systems.